 - 8.515.6.A.
-The start date of eligibility for HCBS-BI services shall not precede the date that all of the requirements in Section 8.515.5, have been met.
+The start date of eligibility for HCBS-BI services shall not precede the date that all of the requirements in Section 8.515.5 have been met.
 The first date for which HCBS-BI services may be reimbursed shall be the later the following: - 1.
 The date at which financial eligibility is effective. - 2.
-The date at which the Department or its agent has determined that the Client has met all eligibility requirements at Section 8.515.5. - 3.
-The date at which the Client agrees to accept services and signs all necessary intake and service planning forms. - 4.
+The date at which the Department or its agent has made a Level of Care Determination that the Client has met all level of care eligibility requirements at Section 8.515.5. - 3.
+The date at which the Client agrees to accept services and signs all necessary intake and Person-Centered Support Planning forms. - 4.
 The date of discharge from an institutional setting.